 Nothing in the home had been disturbed and no visible signs of violence were found on the body

 Mrs Cooper, who was divorced several years ago, lived alone with her poodle.
 Three sons-David, 23, Edward, 21, and Donald, 19-no longer lived at home.

 A man convicted of the breaking and entering of a Novi business establishment has been sentenced to from three to 10 years in the Michigan State Penitentiary at Jackson.

 William Calvin Brown of Detroit was sentenced by Oakland County Circuit Court Judge William Hampton last

-Brown had previously been convicted of the breaking and entering of the Bain Brothers Landscaping building which occurred November 29, 1972.
+Brown had previously been

+convicted of the breaking and

+entering of the Bain Brothers Landscaping building which occurred November 29, 1972.
+Although originally convicted of the Novi breaking

-Although originally convicted of the Novi breaking and entering early in 1973, Brown failed to appear for sentencing He was arrested by Detroit police on September 6, 1973, after being wounded during an armed robbery attempt.
+and entering early ın 1973, Brown failed to appear for sentencing He was arrested by Detroit police on September 6, 1973, after being wounded during an armed robbery attempt

 He was convicted and sentenced to from 12-15 years in the State Penitentiary, on the armed robbery charges in Detroit on December 31, 1973. and subsequently turned over to Oakland County authorities for sentencing on the Bain Brothers break-in

 A former Novi man, 20-year old David Warren Lutz, has been sentenced to from one to three years in the Michigan State Prison at Jackson.

-sentence was .
-The pronounced by Oakland County Circuit Court Judge Robert Templin on January 17.
-1974
+was . sentence pronounced by Oakland County Circuit Court Judge Robert Templin on January 17, 1974

 Lutz, who now resides in Plymouth, was put on three years probation in February of 1972 after he had been convicted of possession of property stolen from the Timberlane Lumber Comwho received the highest

 They are Gary Callender,

 who formerly served on the

 city's auxiliary police force,

 Both cadets will perform

 dispatching duties for the

 department, Captain Louis

-vations by calling the school

-at 349-5159 between 8 a.m. and

-4 p m. on Thursday or Friday,

-There is no fee for attending

-the clinic, but Dr. Ditzhazy

-noted that participants should

-plan to attend each of the four

-February 14 or 15

-promotional ratings.'
+promotional ratings."

 and Jeff Moon

 Westfall explained.